All About Connecting With Texas Inmates: Phone Numbers, Sending Money, and Mailing

 Texas Has the Highest Inmate Population in the United States

-For decades, Texas has led the country in the number of people it has incarcerated at any given time.
+in the number of people it has incarcerated at any given time.
 According to Statista, Texas had an inmate population of nearly 136,000, 27% higher than California which has the second-largest with around 97,300 inmates.
 This says something about the justice system in Texas, especially considering that California has a population of 39.5 million and Texas only has 29 million.

 As far back as 1985, Texas had the largest number of people locked up in jails and prisons.
 With an inmate population nearing 13,000, the TDCJ decided to partner with private management companies to help run its institutions.
 It was the first state in the U.S. to use privately run prisons.
 By 2000, its inmate population had swelled by 32%, with some critics placing blame on a "prison-for-profit" policy.